TheKodeAddikt/KerasT001/README.md

 # KerasT001
-Implement a L-layer deep model on MNIST dataset using Keras.
+Implementing a L-layer deep model on MNIST dataset using Keras.